SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_2020.md

 ## Controlling Work In Progress[WorkInProgress]

 Kanban system members[KanbanSystemMembers] must explicitly control the number of work items[WorkItems] in a workflow[Workflow] from start to finish.
-That control is usually represented as numbers or slots/tokens on a Kanban board[KanbanBoard] that are called WIP[WorkInProgress] limits.
+That control is usually represented as numbers or slots/tokens on a Kanban board[KanbanBoard] that are called WIP[WorkInProgress] limits[WIPLimit].
-A WIP[WorkInProgress] limit can include (but is not limited to) work items[WorkItems] in a single column, several grouped columns/lanes/areas, or a whole board[KanbanBoard].
+A WIP[WorkInProgress] limit[WIPLimit] can include (but is not limited to) work items[WorkItems] in a single column, several grouped columns/lanes/areas, or a whole board[KanbanBoard].

 A side effect of controlling WIP[WorkInProgress] is that it creates a pull system[PullSystem].
 It is called a pull system[PullSystem] because Kanban system members[KanbanSystemMembers] start work on an item (pulls or selects) only when there is a clear signal that there is capacity to do so.
 When WIP[WorkInProgress] drops below the limit in the DoW[DefinitionOfWorkflow], that is a signal to select new work.
-Members should refrain from pulling/selecting more than the number of work items[WorkItems] into a given part of the workflow[Workflow] as defined by the WIP[WorkInProgress] Limit.
+Members should refrain from pulling/selecting more than the number of work items[WorkItems] into a given part of the workflow[Workflow] as defined by the WIP[WorkInProgress] Limit[WIPLimit].
-In rare cases, system members may agree to pull additional work items[WorkItems] beyond the WIP[WorkInProgress] Limit, but it should not be routine.
+In rare cases, system members may agree to pull additional work items[WorkItems] beyond the WIP[WorkInProgress] Limit[WIPLimit], but it should not be routine.

-Controlling WIP[WorkInProgress] not only helps workflow[Workflow] but often also improves the Kanban system members'[KanbanSystemMembers] collective focus, commitment, and collaboration.
+Controlling WIP[WorkInProgress] not only helps workflow[Workflow] but often also improves the Kanban system members'[KanbanSystemMembers] collective focus[Focus], commitment[Commitment], and collaboration.
 Any acceptable exceptions to controlling WIP[WorkInProgress] should be made explicit as part of the DoW[DefinitionOfWorkflow].

 ## Service Level Expectation[ServiceLevelExpectation]

-The SLE[ServiceLevelExpectation] is a forecast of how long it should take a single work item[WorkItems] to flow from started to finished.
+The SLE[ServiceLevelExpectation] is a forecast[Forecast] of how long it should take a single work item[WorkItems] to flow from started to finished.
 The SLE[ServiceLevelExpectation] itself has two parts: a period of elapsed time and a probability associated with that period (e.g., "85% of work items[WorkItems] will be finished in eight days or less").
 The SLE[ServiceLevelExpectation] should be based on historical cycle time[CycleTime], and once calculated, should be visualized on the Kanban board[KanbanBoard].
 If historical cycle time[CycleTime] data does not exist, a best guess will do until there is enough historical data for a proper SLE[ServiceLevelExpectation] calculation.

 # Improving the Workflow[Workflow]

-Having made the DoW[DefinitionOfWorkflow] explicit, the Kanban system members'[KanbanSystemMembers] responsibility is to continuously improve their workflow[Workflow] to achieve a better balance of effectiveness, efficiency, and predictability.
+Having made the DoW[DefinitionOfWorkflow] explicit, the Kanban system members'[KanbanSystemMembers] responsibility is to continuously improve[ContinuousImprovement] their workflow[Workflow] to achieve a better balance of effectiveness, efficiency, and predictability[Forecast].
 The information they gain from visualization and other Kanban measures[KanbanMeasures] guide what tweaks to the DoW[DefinitionOfWorkflow] may be most beneficial.

 It is common practice to review the DoW[DefinitionOfWorkflow] from time to time to discuss and implement any changes needed.